SIT-kite/kite-app/I18N_PROTOCOL.md

 ## Internationalization Protocol

-I18n aims at building a flexible system/scaffold for the collaboration of programming and localization.
+I18n aims to build a flexible and low coupling system/scaffold for the collaboration of programming and localization.

 ### Naming the Translation Key